Guinea pigs are small, sociable and 'chatty' rodents. They're traditionally thought of as great first pets for children.

 - Typically guinea pigs live for 5-6 years, but some may live longer.

 - Guinea pigs are active up to 20 hours per day, and only sleep for short periods.

-- Guinea pigs are social animals.
-In the wild they live in close family groups of 5-10 individuals, though several groups may live in close proximity to form a colony.
+- Guinea pigs are highly social - in the wild they live in close family groups of 5-10 guinea pigs, though several groups may live in close proximity to form a colony.

 - Guinea pigs get lonely and shouldn't be kept alone - they're happiest in pairs.

 - Guinea pigs need a high fibre diet supplemented with vitamin C, as they lack the enzyme needed to synthesise vitamin C and can only store it for short periods.

 Want to learn more about these adorable animals?
 View our full guinea pig fact file!

 Understanding guinea pigs' needs

 Read our expert pet care information to find out more about the needs of guinea pigs, including their:

 You can also download our booklet on how to take care of your guinea pigs.